 Madison is rich in historical buildings, sites, and character.
 Promoting the values and benefits of historic preservation is vital to telling the story of Madison's past while encouraging the continued protection of buildings and places that are part of the cultural history.
-The City already has a variety of strategies that promote historic preservation, including walking tour brochures and landmark plaques, but a wider audience can be reached with additional tools and events.
+The city already has a variety of strategies that promote historic preservation, including walking tour brochures and landmark plaques, but a wider audience can be reached with additional tools and events.
 Engaging the public can be done through a variety of ways from online resources and media to interactive activities and tours.
+Objectives and strategies to support this goal are listed below and also included in the implementation chart in Chapter 4.

-OBJECTIVE 1A: PROMOTE CULTURAL TOURISM AND CIVIC PRIDE BY SHARING MADISON'S UNIQUE CULTURE AND CHARACTER.
+OBJECTIVE 1a: PROMOTE CULTURAL TOURISM AND CIVIC PRIDE BY SHARING MADISON'S UNIQUE CULTURE AND CHARACTER.

-1A-i.
+1a-i.
 Place plaques at existing buildings and places, lost buildings, and cultural sites to identify significant historical events and locations.

-Buildings and places should emphasize the actions and events associated with underrepresented groups including Native Americans, Latinos, African Americans, Hmong, LGBTQ, and women.
+Buildings and places should emphasize the actions and events associated with underrepresented groups including Native Americans, Latino/a, African Americans, Hmong, LGBTQ, and women.

-1A-ii.
+1a-ii.
 Locate storytelling plaques at cultural and historical buildings and places throughout the city.